Minimal Fibrations of Hyperbolic 3-manifolds: Introduction

 \section{Introduction}

-Thurston showed that a 3-manifold that is a bundle over $S^1$ with fibers a closed surface of genus $g \ge 2$, and with pseudo-anosov monodromy, admits a hyperbolic metric, and conjectured that all hyperbolic 3-manifolds were finitely covered by such bundles \cite{Thurston}.
-This conjecture was recently proved in work of Agol \cite{Agol}, and indicates that understanding the geometry of such manifolds is central to understanding the geometry of general hyperbolic 3-manifolds.
+Thurston showed that a 3-manifold that is a bundle over $S^1$ with fiber a surface of genus $g,~ g \ge 2$ and with pseudo-Anosov monodromy admits a hyperbolic metric.
+He conjectured that all hyperbolic 3-manifolds are finitely covered by such bundles \cite{Thurston} and this was later proved by Agol \cite{Agol}.
+One consequence is that understanding the geometry of hyperbolic surface bundles is central to understanding the geometry of general hyperbolic 3-manifolds.

-In this article we give the first examples of hyperbolic 3-manifolds that fiber over the circle but do not admit fibrations in which each fiber is a minimal surface.
-We further show that these manifolds do not admit fibrations that are even approximately minimal.
-No obstructions to the existence of minimal fibrations of such manifolds were previously known.
+In this article we describe a construction that gave the first examples of fibered hyperbolic 3-manifolds that do not admit fibrations in which each fiber is a minimal surface.
+We further show that the fibers of these fibrations cannot be made even approximately minimal, in a sense defined below.